ChickenProp/pretty-gist/README.md

 I have some opinions on these myself, but I'd prefer to wait and see what others say before revealing.
 I also have another possible approach vaguely in mind; but if I waited to explore it before publishing, then this would never get finished.

+The canonical public place to leave comments is the reddit thread (link incoming).
+But I've also set up a [google form](https://forms.gle/wjW9dxr9r9qXmHLB8) you can fill in if you prefer.